What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 In most cases, yes.
 However, we would need to review the specifics of the case to determine its viability.

 My IVC Filter Has Not Caused Me Any Injuries.
-Can I Still Bring A Case?
+What Should I Do?

 Yes.
-There is a strong risk of future complication with the implant, especially as the FDA recommends its removal and that is not always possible.
+There is a strong risk of future complication with the implant.
 If you are not sure the status or location of your IVC filter, a CT scan or MRI can show if your IVC filter is in any location that it should not be.
+Call our office if you are concerned about future complications and how it could impact your future case.

 Now That I Have Decided To File A Lawsuit, What Is The First Step?